Knowledge Distillation in Federated Edge Learning: A Survey: Challenges in Federated Edge Learning with Solutions based on Knowledge Distillation

 To reduce the communication overhead in FEL, Itahara \cite{itahara2021distillation} proposes DS-FL, which is a distillation-based semi-supervised FL framework.
 DS-FL achieves efficient communication via on-device local models' outputs exchange between heterogeneous devices and optimizes local models based on KD with common inputs of an open dataset, thus avoiding model parameters exchange conducted by conventional FEL approaches \cite{jiang2022fedsyl,mills2021multi}.
 Jeong \cite{jeong2018communication} employs label-level knowledge alignment in FEL, where the per-label mean logit vectors of each device (knowledge) are periodically uploaded to the edge server.
 The server then broadcasts the aggregated knowledge to all devices in turn, and the on-device models conduct KD based on the downloaded knowledge for local models' regularization.
 Sattler \cite{sattler2021cfd} extends existing KD-based FEL methods \cite{jeong2018communication,sattler2021cfd} through imposing quantization and delta coding to exchanged knowledge, showing $\times 100$ communication efficiency improvement compared with prior works.
 On top of this, Song \cite{song2022federated} distils local datasets on devices and uploads the distilled dataset to the edge server, requiring only one-shot communication during the entire training process.

-To reduce on-device computation overhead in FEL, a series of approaches \cite{he2020group,cheng2021fedgems,cho2022heterogeneous} are proposed to enable devices training much smaller models than the edge server, leveraging KD as an exchange protocol across model representations.
+To reduce on-device computation overhead in FEL, a series of approaches \cite{he2020group,cheng2021fedgems,cho2022heterogeneous,wu2023agglomerative} are proposed to enable devices training much smaller models than the edge server, leveraging KD as an exchange protocol across model representations.
 Specifically, He \cite{he2020group} and Cheng \cite{cheng2021fedgems} establish alternating minimization FEL frameworks to transfer knowledge from compact on-device models to the large edge model via KD, after which the on-device models are optimized based on the knowledge transferred back from the edge.
+Wu \cite{wu2023agglomerative} proposes a federated large-model training framework based on mutual distillation over generated bridge samples.
 In addition, Cho \cite{cho2022heterogeneous} proposes an ensemble knowledge transfer algorithm for collaborative training across devices, where the large edge model learns the weighted consensus of the uploaded small on-device models via KD.